suryanshkumar/online-joint-depthfusion-and-semantic/README.md

 </code></pre>

 **Change Data Configuration**
-For training out model with different hyperparameters, losses or data, you can simply modify the config file.
+For training out model with different hyperparameters, losses or data, you can simply modify the configuration file.

 ### Testing
 We provide pretrained models for the multimodal AdapNet with RGB and ToF input modalities, and 2 version of the fusion architecture, one optimized for accuracy (Fusion Network v3 with semantics enabled, 256x256 input frames, running across CPU and GPU), and one optimized for speed (Fusion Network v3 without semantics (=v2 without semantics), 128x128 input frames, running entirely on GPU).